The Way Forward Starts Here - What Went Right

 I was split-teaching between the high school and the middle school science departments last week.
 I am not a science major by no means - but I like science.
 So filling in for that department is always fun for me.
 Just picking up the books and observing the surroundings is fascinating.
 I probably couldn't give you an on the spot review of meiosis vs. mitosis, but I get the concepts.
 If you can get your students to understand the concepts, you are halfway there.
 By the end of the week, I had the terms down to a science (pun intended).

-The lesson we were involved with at the high school had to deal with agriculture science, and the nutrients in domestic animal feed.
+The lesson we were involved with at the high school had to deal with agriculture science and the nutrients in domestic animal feed.
 Yep, we were learning about all things "Cow".
 That included elements going into the cow, chewing the cud, and the final excrement process.
 I can assure you those students will never forget the lesson on "Cows".
 Nor shall I!
-Luckily, for this lesson there were no hands on contact with any part of the "Cow".
+Luckily, for this lesson, there was no hands-on contact with any part of the "Cow".

 Cleaning the guinea cage and feeding Mom.

 Somewhere between "Cow" intestines, and gut, there were other classroom duties that needed tending to.
 In the back of the classroom were three furry little guinea pigs.
 Butter who is the fat one, and two others who were not hurting in the fat department.
-Sorry I'm not discriminating due to Butter's size, she was just the most lovable.
-There was also an oversize fish tank with one slightly older goldfish named "Mom".
-One of my duties for the week were to feed and tend the living quarters of these highly sensitive and not so rare creatures.
+Sorry, I'm not discriminating due to Butter's size, she was just the most lovable.
+There was also an oversized fish tank with one slightly older goldfish named "Mom".
+One of my duties for the week was to feed and tend the living quarters of these highly sensitive but not so rare creatures.

 I quickly delegated the task of guinea pig cage cleaner to one particular student.
 He promptly re-delegated the guinea pig cage clean up duties to two other students, who expressed their concern with him dealing with the animals.
 He was forthright in his duties of feeding Mom.
 However, it did require that we strain the excess goldfish flakes from the tank.
 He dumped a 1/4 of the bottle into the tank.
 We moved on from there.